Politics of Tuvalu: Judicial branch

 Tuvalu maintains an independent judiciary consisting of a High Court, Magistrates Court on Funafuti and Island Courts and Lands Courts on each island.
 Appeals in relation to land disputes are made to the Lands Courts Appeal Panel.
 Appeals from the Island Courts and the Lands Courts Appeal Panel are made to the Magistrates Court, which has jurisdiction to hear civil cases involving up to $10,000.
 The superior court is the High Court of Tuvalu as it has unlimited original jurisdiction and hears appeals from the lower courts.
 The senior judicial officer is the Chief Justice of Tuvalu.
 Rulings of the High Court can be appealed to the Court of Appeal of Tuvalu.
-From the Court of Appeal there is a right of appeal to Her Majesty in Council, i.e., the Privy Council in London.
+From the Court of Appeal, there is a right of appeal to His Majesty the King in Council, i.e., the Privy Council in London.
+No cases have been filed from Tuvalu in the Judicial Committee of the Privy Council yet, but it is available as an option.

 The law of Tuvalu comprises the Acts voted into law by the Parliament of Tuvalu and statutory instruments that become law; certain Acts passed by the Parliament of the UK (during the time Tuvalu was either a British protectorate or British colony); the common law; and customary law (particularly in relation to the ownership of land).

 Legislative branch

 The legislative branch is the unicameral Parliament of Tuvalu or Palamene o Tuvalu has 16 members, elected for a four-year term in 8 double-seat constituencies, so that each of the 8 island electorates is represented by 2 MPs, with (Niulakita is represented by the MPs from Niutao).
-During the time that Tuvalu was a British Dependency the parliament was called the House of Assembly or Fale I Fono.
+During the time that Tuvalu was a British dependency, the parliament was called the House of Assembly or Fale I Fono.

 Ombudsman

-In 2014 the office of the Chief Ombudsman was established, with the appointment of Sa'aga Talu Teafa.
+In 2014, the office of the Chief Ombudsman was established, with the appointment of Sa'aga Talu Teafa.
 The primary role of the Chief Ombudsman is to work to achieve good governance through the enforcement of the Leadership Code Act.